Create a Website Account - Manage notification subscriptions, save form progress and more.

 Some tree changes are imperceptible and no one can fully guard against unforeseen problems.
 However, there are signs that everyone can watch for -- for example, a tree leaning badly in one direction; roots lifting out of the ground; cracks or splits in large branches; limbs that appear to have no live tissue while other portions of the tree appear healthy; a general decline in the appearance and the overall vigor of the tree; and wells or depressions around the tree allowing water to stand of long periods of time.
 Staff members are available during normal working hours to answer general questions and process heritage tree applications.
 During normal working hours call (925) 833-6610.

 The law specifically governs what information can be released to the public.
-If you need a copy of a police report, contact the Dublin Police Services Business Office at: 100 Civic Plaza Dublin, CA 94568 (925) 833-6670.
-A $5 fee is charged per report.
+If you need a copy of a police report, contact the Dublin Police Services Business Office (6361 Clark Ave Dublin, CA 94568) or via the business number: (925) 833-6670.
+A $5.00 fee is charged per report.

 You may also submit payment for parking citations online.

 Report abandoned vehicles on public property by calling (925) 452-2121 and leaving a message or call (925) 462-1212 to speak with a dispatcher regarding your concern.

 To report abandoned vehicles on private property, call the City's code enforcement officer located in the Planning Division at (925) 833-6610.

 According to California Vehicle Code 23123(a), a person shall not drive a motor vehicle while using a wireless telephone unless that telephone is specifically designed and configured to allow hands-free listening and talking, and is used in that manner while driving.
 California Vehicle Code 23123.5 goes on to state that it is illegal to write, send, or receive a text communication.
 This includes text messages, emails, or instant messages.
 Violators are subject to citation.

 Visit the Citizen Ride-Along webpage on the City of Dublin website.
 Citizen Ride-Along Webpage